davesenior9/WireGuard-Config-Tools/README.md

 &nbsp;
 Edit the `Allowed IPs` section of the client.conf.
 This can be done after the fact, eg. once the profile has been loaded onto a device, you can simply edit and activate.
 The `Allowed IPs` section of the Client profile will, upon VPN Activation, create a Route in your devices routing and send all traffic to listed networks via the WG interface.
 &nbsp;
     Adding `AllowedIPs = 0.0.0.0/0` tells your device to send all traffic through the VPN.
-Ensure you have a Public DNS Server in you client config, eg. `DNS = 1.1.1.1`.
+Ensure you have a Public DNS Server in your client config, eg. `DNS = 1.1.1.1`.
+This is locally significant to the Wireguard Interface.
 &nbsp;

 #### Debugging